hieubkvn123/DAMC/readme.md

-# Code for "Generalization Bounds for Semi-supervised Matrix Completion with Distributional Side Information"
+# Experiments for "Generalization Bounds for Semi-supervised Matrix Completion with Distributional Side Information"

 This project, "Generalization Bounds for Semi-supervised Matrix Completion with Distributional Side Information", is focused on building and testing recommendation systems that leverage implicit feedback data.
 The core of the project is the `JointModel`, a machine learning model designed to handle various types of implicit feedback.